toliaqat/photon-controller/README.md

 # Continuous Queries

+Continuous Queries are great way to get update notifications on your filters.
+Continuous query is started by creating a query task service with CONTINUOUS option.
+And then setting up a notification on that service.
+A continiuous query task does two things:
+ 1. It will give the historical, existing data as the first notification
+ 2. It will give you any further updates

+In the remainder of the document we expect you have basic understanding of [[QueryTaskService]].

 The CONTINUOUS option creates a long running query filter that process all updates to the local index.
 The query specification is compiled into an efficient query filter that evaluates the document updates, and if the filter